-WHEN I met her first she impressed me as one who had had some great experience.
+WHEN first I met Victoria True she impressed me as one who had had some great experience.
 Her face was like one transfigured.
 It suggested a resurrection.
 Afterward, when I knew her life story, I understood.
 Her whole being, her eyes, her face, her every word, her every move bespoke a consciousness of life, and because it was life it made her a live woman-one who under any circumstances can never be otherwise than alive.